tmmvn/bbedit-additions/README.md

 Image 1.
 A screenshot of BBEdit with MS-DOS inspired theme.

 ![Screenshot of BBEdit with Eclipse Theme](/ss2.png) Image 2.
 A screenshot of BBEdit with Eclipse IDE inspired theme.

+### Clippings
+Four clippings for copyrights and licenses.
+Each takes current year and the full name of the logged in user to automatically generate a copyright notice to be placed in top of your code files, and one to go in LICENSE.

+The licenses included in the clippings are:
+#### BSD
+The original BSD that gives credit where credit is due.

+#### BSD-free
+The more modern BSD license that allows pretty free use.

+#### EFL
+Eiffel license.
+More fun than the typical MIT, while similar in spirit.

+#### Github
+A simple free-use give credit where credit is due (ZLIB).

+Use the clippings in licenses for LICENSE, and clippings in copyrights for code files.

 ## NOTES
 - Ansible hooks into *.yml, which is what the internal yml module does.
 It is not guaranteed which one takes presedence, so you will likely need to select the language by hand at times.